Winter is here so facility managers need to make sure that enterprise assets are

 4. Ensure That Your Employees Remain Safe

-Snow storms can leave people and processes stranded with no power, heat and
+Snow storms can leave people and processes stranded with no power, heat or

 transportation.
 Install surge protectors, prioritize employee safety and ensure

-employee notification plan in place to ensure that in case of emergency, all the
+employee notification plan in place to ensure that in case of an emergency, all the

 employees have instant access to critical emergency guidance both during and